Eisenhower Matrix for Micro Tasking

 DO FIRST

-• Review and approve a time-sensitive document
+• Review and approve time-sensitive document

 PLAN THIS WEEK